January 31, 2014

 TO: Heads of Federal Agencies

-SUBJECT: Revised Format Guidance for the Transfer of Permanent Electronic Records
+SUBJECT: Format Guidance for the Transfer of Permanent Electronic Records

-1. What is the purpose of this Bulletin?
-(See end note****)
+1. What is the purpose of this bulletin?

-This Bulletin specifies which file formats are acceptable when transferring permanent electronic records to NARA.
-This Bulletin contains an appendix that will be updated to reflect the continual format changes in how agencies create and use electronic records.
-This Bulletin replaces all previous guidance identifying file formats that may be used when transferring permanent electronic records to NARA.
+This bulletin specifies which file formats are acceptable when transferring permanent electronic records to NARA.
+This bulletin contains an appendix that will be updated to include acceptable formats and reflect the continual format changes in how agencies create and use electronic records.
+This bulletin replaces all previous guidance identifying acceptable file formats for transferring permanent electronic records to NARA.
+This bulletin has been revised to reflect revisions described in NARA Bulletin 2018-01.

 2. Does this guidance apply to all Federal permanent electronic records?

-Yes, this Bulletin applies to all electronic records that have been appraised and scheduled for permanent retention.
-Specifically, it covers electronic records that are created, used, and managed on computer systems and which can be moved between computer file systems without alteration of the original method of encoding.
-It applies to records that originated electronically, such as word processing files or digitally recorded sound, as well as those that are digital representations of records which originated in a non-electronic form such as paper or film.
+This bulletin applies to all Federal electronic records that have been appraised and scheduled for permanent retention.
+Specifically, it covers electronic records that are created, used, and managed on computer systems and that can be moved between computer file systems without alteration of the original method of encoding.
+It applies to records that originated electronically, such as emails, word processing files, or digitally recorded sound, as well as those that are digital representations of records which originated in a non-electronic form such as paper or film.
 The records management and transfer requirements for audiovisual and cartographic formats that are dependent on specific physical media are described in 36 CFR 1237.
-Metadata requirements for electronic records will be issued separately.
-Until they are published, agencies must comply with existing requirements for documentation and metadata as described in 36 CFR §§ 1235.48, 1236.12, and 1237.28.
+Metadata requirements are specified in NARA Bulletin 2015-04 Metadata Guidance for the Transfer of Permanent Electronic Records.
+Additionally, agencies must comply with the requirements for documentation and metadata described in 36 CFR §§ 1235.48, 1236.12, and 1237.28.

-- Format categories provide a method of grouping formats that either share a common method of encoding, or are used to store the same type of data.
+When determining acceptable formats, NARA also considers categories.
+These categories provide a method of grouping formats that either share a common method of encoding or are used to store the same type of data.
 The categories serve to provide a convenient way to associate formats that are generally used to store a particular electronic record type.
-The new format categories are:

-NARA has identified preferred and acceptable formats for each category in the tables found at http://www.archives.gov/records-management/policy/transfer-guidance-tables.html (see Appendix A).
-Because files formats change frequently, the tables will be updated as needed to reflect new preferred or acceptable formats.
+NARA has identified preferred and acceptable formats for each category in the tables found at http://www.archives.gov/records-mgmt/policy/transfer-guidance-tables.html.
 Criteria such as the availability of technical specifications and licensing restrictions will be used to determine whether a format is sustainable and appropriate for use with permanent electronic records.

 6. Do transfers have to be records of only one format?